deltachat/deltachat-pages/en/help.md

 - If unavailable, use the **mirror** at <https://deltachat.github.io/deltachat-pages>

-- Open one of the following **app store and search for "Delta Chat":**
+- Open one of the following **app stores and search for "Delta Chat":**
   Google Play Store, F-Droid, Huawei App Gallery, Amazon App Store, iOS and macOS App Store, Microsoft Store

 - Check the **package manager** of your Linux distributions